-Measure 118 is basically a gross receipts tax on businesses with more than \$25 million in annual sales.
-In other words, it's a tax on sales - not profits.
-That means Oregon businesses would be forced to pay this new \$6.8 Billion tax regardless of whether they make a large profit, make a small profit, or are losing money.
+Measure 118 is a gross receipts tax on businesses with more than \$25 million in annual Oregon sales.
+In other words, it's a tax on sales - not profits or income.
+That means businesses in Oregon would be forced to pay this new \$6.8 Billion tax on the goods and services they provide, regardless of whether they make a large profit, make a small profit, or are losing money.
 Measure 118 would force hundreds of local businesses to raise their prices, cut jobs, or shut down completely.